How to Soak Almonds? A Step-by-Step Guide

 What’s the difference between soaking and activating almonds?

-The terms “soaking” and “activating” are often used interchangeably when it comes to almonds.
-Both methods involve soaking the almonds for several hours, which is believed to break down certain enzymes and possibly improve texture.
+The terms “soaking” and “activating” are often used interchangeably.
+Both methods involve soaking the almonds for several hours.
+The purpose of this process is to break down certain enzymes and possibly improve texture.

 Disclaimer